tordj/WonderGUI/doc/guide/content/docs/streaming/graphics_streaming_format.md

-## Graphics Streaming Format
+---
+title: 'Stream format'
+weight: 10
+---

+# Stream format

-*WonderGUI can be redirected to render graphics to a byte-stream instead of a a Surface or the screen.
-This document describes the format of this byte-stream.*
+*This document describes the format of this graphics stream.*

-### Chunks and Chunk Headers
+## Chunks and chunk headers

 The stream is built up as a series of individual chunks of data.
 Each chunk starts with a header that states the type of chunk, size of the chunk and a number of flags determining how data in the chunk is stored.